 Click the thumbnail photos to enhance!

-It looks very similar to Hypselodoris sp.
-8 in IPN at page 268:
+This species is most likely as Hypselodoris sp.
+8 in IPN at page 268.

 Pretty similar are: